 - Contribute more than 50% of the financial support of the household

-- Have a child who lives with you for more than six months of the year
+- Have a dependent who lives with you for more than six months of the year

 7. American Opportunity Tax Credit

-During the first four years of your child’s degree, you can claim up to $2,500 for tuition and related expenses under the American Opportunity Tax Credit.
+During the first four years of your child’s college education, you can claim up to $2,500 for tuition and related expenses under the American Opportunity Tax Credit.

 Your child must attend college at least part time.
 The income threshold for individual parents is $80,000; married couples must earn no more than $160,000.